Understand duty of care in adult health and social care

 • Confusing duty of care with personal opinion, leading to paternalistic decisions that do not respect individual autonomy.

-• **Misconception:** People with mental health conditions are always dangerous or violent. **Correction:** This is a harmful stereotype.
-The vast majority of people with mental health needs are not violent, and they are far more likely to be victims of violence than perpetrators.
-Stigma often arises from such unfounded fears.
+• Misconception: People with mental health conditions are violent and dangerous.
+Correction: Most people with mental health conditions are not violent; they are more likely to be victims of violence than perpetrators.

 Revision Plan